This project is about engaging adults on the autism spectrum and their relatives in research.

 At least 1% of adults are on the autism spectrum.
 However, very little research has been undertaken into the life experiences of adults and older people on the autism spectrum, and how these can be improved.

-To address this significant research gap, in January 2015, we began a research programme about the life experiences of adults on the autism spectrum and their relatives/carers.
+To address this significant research gap, in January 2015, we will begin a research programme about the life experiences of adults on the autism spectrum and their relatives/carers.
 This project is being led by Newcastle University researchers, and funded by the research charity Autistica.

 This website/database resource provides information only and should not be used for the diagnosis or treatment of medical conditions.
 The authors are not responsible or liable, directly or indirectly, for any form of damages whatsoever resulting from the use (or misuse) of information contained in or implied by the information on this site